PrepMarquis/novela-hugo-starter/content/post/tales-from-internship-hunting.md

 **Automate**

 Companies do that all the time.
 They get CVs, feed them into ATS algorithms, review and send out results, conduct interviews.
 More or less all automated.
 So why don't you?
-Grab a copy of airtable's [job huting templates](https://airtable.com/templates/education/expvtfBrVBr0jxcwE/student-job-search), sign up for [startup.jobs](https://startup.jobs)'s email alerts etc. This will save you a lot of time and makes sure that you don't allow opportunities to fall down in cracks.
+Grab a copy of airtable's [job hunting templates](https://airtable.com/templates/education/expvtfBrVBr0jxcwE/student-job-search), sign up for [startup.jobs](https://startup.jobs)'s email alerts etc. This will save you a lot of time and makes sure that you don't allow opportunities to fall down in cracks.

 **Know when it pays to be genuine**